Color names

 #5865f2

-Liberty is a strong blue color.
-The first recorded use of liberty as a color name in English was in 1918.
+Cadet color is a dark shade of cadet grey.
+The first recorded use of cadet as a color name in English was in 1915.

 For printed material, purple (Pantone #268+) is the official school color of Kansas State University.
 Traditionally, the school has referred to this darker and bluer shade as Royal Purple.
 For the web, #512888 is the official color, even though that hex triplet is not a direct conversion from Pantone 268+.